-Where a baby is stillborn after the 24th week of pregnancy, you will be given a Medical Certificate of Stillbirth signed by the midwife or doctor, which you should give to the registrar.
+Where a baby is stillborn after the 24th week of pregnancy, a Medical Certificate of Stillbirth signed by the midwife or doctor, will be sent to the registrar.
 If no doctor or midwife was present and no doctor or midwife has examined the body, you must sign Form 35 which the registrar will give you.

 Who needs to register?